-The little action camera that took the world by surprise can turn everybody into a hero, and isn’t it what a gap year is all about, being your own hero?
-Plus in return for that gift, you’ll get to see some awesome videos all year long.
+The little action camera that took the world by storm can turn everybody into a hero, and isn’t it what a backpacking trip is all about, being your own hero?
+Plus in return for that gift, you’ll get to see some awesome videos and photos all year long.
 Try to not get jealous.

-It seems like writing down your adventure is of another age, when everybody today has a blog, Instagram or Facebook, but it is the second most popular way to document a trip!
+It seems like writing down your adventure is of another age, when everybody today has a blog or social media, but it is the second most popular way to document a trip!

-The traditional boring Christmas gift takes a whole new meaning for backpackers.
-Laundry can be particularly challenging when travelling, so the more socks they take, the less they have to worry about it.
-It’s a win-win!
+The traditional boring Christmas gift takes a whole new meaning for backpackers and travellers.
+Not only you hitting the hiking aspect with your gift of socks, but laundry can be particularly challenging when travelling, so the more socks, the less they have to worry about it!

-Make sure to get a good quality soft water bottle as the cheap knock-off don’t last long.
+Make sure to get a good quality soft water bottle, like the Hydrapak as the cheap ones don’t last long.